Foundation Repair for Apartments and Builders

 How to know when your apartment complex needs foundation repair

-If you own or are thinking of buying an apartment complex or condominium in Houston, Austin, Dallas/Fort Worth, San Antonio, Corpus Christi from the Texas Panhandle through Oklahoma City, you know how critical it is to have a solid foundation.
+If you own or are thinking of buying an apartment complex in Houston, Austin, Dallas/Fort Worth, San Antonio, Corpus Christi from the Texas Panhandle through Oklahoma City, you know how critical it is to have a solid foundation.
 Nature throws hurricanes, droughts, tornadoes, flooding and everything in between at your complex and wreaks havoc on both the exteriors and foundations of buildings.

 It’s important to inspect your structures’ foundations on a regular basis.
 While tenants may let managers or maintenance personnel know when there’s a problem, it’s best to monitor repairs being done on your properties—especially to ground floors—and catch issues early before a sinking foundation has time to do more damage.